Binary Tree Recursive/Level Traversal

 Advantages and Disadvantages of This Approach

-The biggest advantage of this approach is its simplicity.
-Each time, you take the front element from the queue, then add its left and right child nodes to the queue, and that's it.
+The greatest advantage of this approach is its simplicity.
+Each time, you take the front element from the queue and then add its left and right child nodes to the queue, and that's it.

-However, the drawback of this approach is that it doesn't allow you to know which level the current node is on.
-Knowing the level of a node is a common requirement, for example, if you need to collect nodes from each level or calculate the minimum depth of a binary tree.
+However, the drawback of this approach is that it does not allow you to know the current node's level.
+Knowing the level of a node is a common requirement, such as when you need to collect nodes at each level or calculate the minimum depth of a binary tree.

-So, although this method is simple, it's not used often.
-The approach introduced below is more commonly used.
+Therefore, although this approach is simple, it is not used often.
+The method introduced below is more commonly used.

-With a slight modification to the above solution, we get the following approach:
+With slight modifications to the above solution, we arrive at the following approach:

 void levelOrderTraverse(TreeNode root) {